Updated: Jun 8

 Corner Fireplaces = Good for Chi

-Corners of rooms end up with a lot of stagnant chi, which isn’t ideal in terms of good Feng Shui.
-Chi wants to flow freely, so in order to stir up the chi in those areas, fireplaces are good in terms of bursting and moving this energy around.
+Corners of rooms end up with a lot of stagnant qi, which isn’t ideal in terms of good Feng Shui.
+Qi wants to flow freely, so in order to stir up the energy in those areas, fireplaces are good cure, as they contain a lot of active yang energy to keep the qi flowing throughout the home.